 About Lozen

-Our innovative, patented software, Lozen, revolutionizes IBM zSystems data access.
+Our innovative, patented software, Lozen, revolutionizes IBM Z data access.
 With unique real-time, read-write capabilities, Lozen eliminates the need to move or replicate mainframe data.

-- IBM zSystems data can stay where it is, safely and securely on the mainframe.
+• IBM Z data can stay where it is, safely and securely on the mainframe.

 Furthermore, because data doesn’t move with Lozen, organizations can eliminate the skyrocketing costs of legacy data access methods, and they can leverage Lozen’s zIIP engine architecture for additional cost savings.